imperialvalleycollege/site-mycashcard/README.md

-# site-mycashcard
+# IVC MyCashCard Site

-Minisite for the IVC MyCashCard (Blackboard Pay)
+Minisite for the IVC MyCashCard (Blackboard Pay).

+### Photo Credits

+The main photo is courtesy of Mike Nicholas of Imperial Valley College.